RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 ### TODO:

-- [ ] Create: body did not send in request: body did not annotated in rpc option
+- [ ] Create: body did not send in request: body did not annotated in rpc option, should send as query params
-- [ ] CreateBook: do not support query params for post method
+- [x] CreateBook: do not support query params for post method
-- [ ] CheckPostQueryParams: query params did not pass to server in post method
+- [x] CheckPostQueryParams: query params did not pass to server in post method
 - [ ] body field do not work well with repeated field
 - [ ] PostOneofEnum: post body only contain one enum field do not work well: need stringify
 - [ ] NoBindings: jsonify do not work well with well-known-types